 The coelacanth is a lobe-finned fish from the class sarcopterygii.
 They appear to have developed into their current form around 350 – 400 million years ago and have not changed or adapted since, meaning they are now often referred to as a ‘living fossil.’
 Throughout the 1800s and early 1900s the scientific community believed that the coelacanth was an extinct species, having died out around 65 – 70 million years ago.
 The only evidence of its existence was through fossil records.

-The coelacanth was rediscovered in 1938 by Marjorie Courtenay-Latimer, a thirty-two year old South museum from the small South African town of East London.
-Being an expert in natural history and animal life she would often be called upon to identify strange and unusual fish which were caught by local fishermen.
-On 23rd December a local trawler captain Hendrick Goosen had caught a haul of various fish while trawling just outside the mouth of the Chalumna River.
-Out of curiosity Courtenay-Latimer looked through his catch and found a fish which she described as:
+The coelacanth was rediscovered in 1938 by Marjorie Courtenay-Latimer, a thirty-two year old museum employee from the small South African town of East London.
+Being a self-taught expert in natural history and animal life she would often be called upon to identify strange and unusual species which were caught by local fishermen.
+On 23rd December a local trawler captain Hendrick Goosen had caught a haul of various fish while fishing just outside the mouth of the Chalumna River.
+Out of curiosity Courtenay-Latimer looked through his catch and found a fish she was unable to identify.
+She described as:

 “The most beautiful fish I had ever seen … It was 5ft long, a pale, mauvy blue with faint flecks of whitish spots.
 It was covered in hard scales, and it had four limb-like fins and a strange little puppy-dog tail.”